 Council meets Monday night

-Merced City Council to discuss police staffing, Bellevue plan
+Merced City Council to discuss massage ordinance, fees

-The Council will meet at 7 p.m. in the Council Chambers on the second floor of the Merced Civic Center, 678 W. 18th St.
+The regular meeting will be at 7 p.m.in the Council Chambers on the second floor of the Merced Civic Center, 678 W. 18th St.

 City Council meetings are streamed live on the Internet.
 A link to the live meeting is on the City's home page at www.cityofmerced.org The City will also add the Council video to YouTube for people that were unable to watch it live.
 These services are in addition to the live broadcast of the regular meeting on Comcast's Government Channel 96.